 Removing wolf teeth is a quick and relatively straightforward surgery that can be done at your yard as part of a routine check.
 The horse needs to be sedated for the procedure and local anaesthetic is used.

-As the gums are highly vascularised, which means that they have lots of blood vessels, expect to see some bleeding, which is normal.
+As the gums are highly vascularised (this means that they have lots of blood vessels), expect to see some bleeding — this is normal.

 Most wolf teeth extraction sites heal without complication or further visitation required.
 After tooth removal, your horse will need time off from bitted work until the sockets fully heal and they’re comfortable in their mouth again.
 This can take two weeks or more.